Can You Cook Eggs in the Microwave?

 Top with sliced avocado or a few drizzles of hot sauce, cover with another piece of toast and get going with your delicious, nutritious breakfast sandwich in hand.

 6. How to Boil Eggs in the Microwave

 There are plenty of methods for hard-boiling eggs.
 If you’re in a hurry, try this method.

 - Place the egg into a bowl of hot water

 - Cover with a plate and microwave at 50% for 4 minutes

-- If you like a runnier yolk and pell the egg
+- If you like a runnier yolk, take out and peel the egg

-- If you want it to be more cooked, leave the egg in the water for 2 minutes
+- If you want the yolk to be more cooked, leave the egg in the water for 2 minutes

 Caution: The inside of the egg can be very hot and be cautious when opening it up or biting into it.
 Allow the egg to cool down before handling or eating.

 Eggs are marvelous gifts from Mother Nature no matter how you prepare them.
 For many families, it’s a relief to know they can safely cook eggs in the microwave and serve up fresh, healthy breakfasts at lightning speed.
 It’s also fun to explore new recipes and cooking methods, and microwaving eggs is worth trying out.
 It’s possible that once you discover the magic of microwaving eggs, you’ll get to enjoy more of them in your diet and reap all of their nutritional and economical benefits.